Fischer-L/PicRestaurants/README.md

 #### Are there any improvements you could make?
 - More polished styles

-- Take care of the case if no opening restaurants in the first returned 50 restaurants (though this may be a edge case)
+- Take care of the case if no opening restaurants in the first returned 50 restaurants(though this may be a rare case)

+- Adopting the flow.js and/or immutable.js

 - Add tests